Authority: Executive Vice Chancellor and Provost

 4.2 Standards for Professor

-Professors are to be evaluated to determine if they are performing the realms of responsibility set forth in their Statement of Faculty Responsibility at the standard set forth in the Department’s Rule on Reappointment, Promotion and Tenure Standards and Procedures.
-They must present evidence that they are maintaining the standards for promotion to full professor as set forth in the Academic Tenure Policy and college and departmental reappointment, promotion and tenure rules.
-An evaluation of “meets expectations, does not meet expectations or exceeds expectations” shall be made as part of the final report to the PHP Department Head.
-The expectation is that a Professor should demonstrate a sustained effort, through innovative peer-reviewed contributions in a major focus area and will continue to maintain an international reputation and outstanding leadership in his/her focus area.
+The expectation is that a Professor should demonstrate a sustained effort, through innovative peer-reviewed contributions in a major focus area and will continue to maintain an international reputation and outstanding leadership in their focus area.
 Professors should demonstrate outstanding leadership within the department and college by participating on committees, mentorship programs, graduate student/post-doctoral training, and/or student teaching.
-Professors may also make significant contributions to the department and college by serving in major administrative roles
+Professors may also make significant contributions to the department and college by serving in major administrative roles.

-4.3 In order to “exceed expectations” the faculty member must significantly and consistently exceed the standards set forth in the SFR and RUL 05.67.852 – Department of Population Health and Pathobiology Reappointment, Promotion and Tenure Standards and Policies.
-Faculty performance that exceeds expectations must demonstrate sustained and clearly recognizable excellence across the entire five years of the review period in at least one area of teaching, scholarship, and service that corresponds to a significant area of effort distribution as defined in the SFR.
+In order to “exceed expectations” the faculty member must significantly and consistently exceed the standards set forth in the SFR and RUL 05.67.852 – Department of Population Health and Pathobiology Reappointment, Promotion and Tenure Standards and Policies.
+Faculty performance that exceeds expectations must demonstrate sustained and clearly recognizable excellence across the entire five years of the review period in at least one area of teaching, scholarship, or service that corresponds to a significant area of effort distribution as defined in the SFR.
 This accomplishment must be consistent with the increased expectations associated with the ranks of Associate and Full Professor, respectively.